City Guide: Copenhagen

 EAT: Fine Dining and Fairway Food

-Denmark is Scandinavia’s gourmet capital with 13 Michelin-starred restaurants.
-The following restaurants all been given one or two Michelin stars in the 2013 edition of the Michelin Guide Europe.
+Denmark is Scandinavia’s gourmet capital with 17 Michelin stars spread among 15 gourmet restaurants.
+The following eateries were awarded one or two Michelin stars in the 2014 edition of the Michelin Guide Europe:

 • Noma: Widely regarded as one of the best restaurants in the world.
 Rene Redzeli’s Noma, which overlooks Copenhagen’s beautiful harbor, has reinterpreted Nordic cuisine, placing an emphasis on foraged ingredients such as reindeer, moss, and spruce needles.
 (Strandgade 93; noma.dk)